 Before buying an investment property, you need financing.
 Using leverage is simply using other people’s money to make more money for you.

-There are several places to get it funding for an investment property.
+Acquiring leverage also works best when property values are on the rise.
+There are several ways real estate investors get funding for an investment property.
 Let me tell you what I did and what someone getting started might do.

 For our second investment property, I asked my bank for financing, but it would not lend for investment properties in Florida.
 I wasn’t sure where to go next so I turned to the internet and found Quicken Loans.
 They were more than happy to give me a 30 year fixed loan at 25% down.

-In the end, I had such a great experience with the local broker that I told her that for my next house I would be checking with her for rates first.
+In the end, I had such a great experience with the local broker that I told her that for my next house, I would be checking with her first.
 Now I consider her part of my real estate team.
-Don’t be afraid to shop around to get the best interest rate and terms you can find.
+Shop around to find the best interest rates.

 Don’t let the excitement of this final step ruin what you have spent time working towards.
 Saving a couple thousand off the purchase price or getting a 0.5% lower interest rate will save you significantly more over the length of the mortgage.
 Don’t be intimidated by negotiations.

 Work with your real estate agent to make a solid offer.
-You can offer lower than you might on your personal home because now you are thinking in terms of monthly cash flow and how to maximize your profits not just how much you love the house.
+You can offer lower than you might on your personal home because now you are thinking in terms of monthly cash flow and how to maximize potential returns, not just how much you love the house.

-All of this helps you spot issues earlier in the process when looking at your next investment.
-This will also help you decide if you should move on to a better investment or offer a lower purchase price because you will have a larger renovation cost.
+All of this helps you spot issues early when looking at the property.
+This also helps you decide if you should look for another or offer a lower purchase price.

-Once under contract, the paperwork fun begins.
+Once under contract, the paperwork begins.
 If you have never purchased a home this can be a daunting process.
-Banks require credit reports, bank statements, pay stubs, tax returns, proof of down payment, proof of reserves in case you need to pay the mortgage and can’t find a tenant, and so much more.
+Banks require credit reports, bank statements, pay stubs, tax returns, proof of down payment, proof of reserves (in case you need to pay the mortgage and can’t find a tenant), and more.

-Right before the closing date, they will pull your credit score again.
-They want to make sure you have not opened any new lines of credit that would affect your loan approval.
-It is easy to get overwhelmed with the small details the bank wants to know about you while they try and determine if you are worth the risk.
+Before the closing date, they will pull your credit score again.
+They want to make sure you have not opened any new lines of credit that would affect your loan approval (and determine if you’re worth the risk).

-A few years ago if you had a pulse you could get a mortgage with zero down.
+Note: Several years ago, if you had a pulse you could get a mortgage with zero down.
 Now the banks are actually doing their job of assessing loans and managing risk.
 I don’t mind jumping through a few hoops if it helps to avoid the next major global market meltdown.

 Leveraging Other People’s Money

-Now that we are discussing mortgages we can talk about the concept that sets real estate apart from other investments: leverage.
-Leverage is simply using other people’s money to make more money for you.
+Now that we are discussing mortgages, we can talk about the concept that sets real estate apart from other investments: leverage.
+Leverage is using other people’s money to make money for you.

-To understand how leverage works, let’s look at the example of three people who have $100,000 to invest in real estate.
+To understand how leverage in real estate works, let’s look at the example of three people who have $100,000 to invest in real estate.

-Person A bought an $100,000 investment property outright.
+Person A bought a $100,000 investment property outright.
 After taxes, insurance, and property management fees, the property generated a cash flow of $500 a month.
-At the end of the year Person A will have made $6,000, a 6% return on investment.
+At the end of the year, Person A will have made $6,000, a 6% return on investment.

-Not only is Person B making more money than Person A but she also controls $500,000 worth of real estate, compared to only $100,000, which means more opportunities for home value appreciation and lower risk since Person B is better diversified with five different renters.
+Not only is Person B making more money, she also controls $500,000 worth of real estate, compared to only $100,000.
+This means more opportunities for home value appreciation and lower risk.
+Why?

-The more homes you own, the more diversified you become.
-Owning one unoccupied rental home when super storm Sandy floods your house means losing money.
+The more homes you own, the more diversified you become, which increases your potential returns.
+Owning one unoccupied rental home when superstorm Sandy floods your house means losing money.

 With five rental homes and one unoccupied, the four others will provide an income buffer for you until you can get the home rented out.
-Also, you can diversify by picking different neighborhoods, different sized homes or different renter types.
+Also, you can diversify by picking different neighborhoods, different sized homes, and different renter types.

 Person C invested all $100,000 into the Vanguard REIT (VNQ), the stock market was flat for this example year but they still earned 3.30% in dividends.
 At the end of the year, Person C made $3,300, a 3.30% return on investment.

-Person C had the lowest risk of all since she was diversified into hundreds of real estate holdings inside the REIT but also had no control over what the REIT invested in, what rent to charge, and who they rented to.
-The advantage Person C has is liquidity of her investment.
+Person C had the lowest risk of all since she was diversified into hundreds of real estate holdings inside the REIT, but also had no control over what the REIT invested in, what rent to charge, and who they rented to.
+Person C’s advantage is liquidity.

-Real estate makes up 30% of my net worth and the remaining 70% comes from workplace 401ks, IRAs and savings.
+Real estate makes up 30% of my net worth while the remaining 70% comes from workplace 401ks, IRAs, and savings.
 I treat real estate almost like having a long term bond allocation.
 My goal is consistent, monthly income for retirement.

 Leverage is an awesome tool, but it can work against you.
 There could be times when real estate values decrease several years in a row.
 You could find that you owe more than the home is worth.
 You will then be “underwater” on your mortgage, especially if you invested with 0% or 5% down.

 If rent prices stay stable you can ride out the storm.
-That is if you cover expenses until the market to start improving while still.
-But if the market really crashes, you could find that rents go down as well.
-This can eliminate your profit margin and cause additional downward spirals of the housing market.
+But if the market crashes, you could find that rents go down.
+This will eliminate your profit margin and cause additional downward spirals of the housing market.

 I know there are lots of investors out there who have hundreds of homes in their portfolios.
-They are all highly leveraged.
+They’re also highly leveraged.
 I balance my risk by saving up to buy the next property while at the same time adding extra payments to my highest interest mortgage until that is paid off.

-I find my personal balance between having several homes paid off and several mortgaged homes.
-It might not be the absolute best allocation of my money but it is one that gives me solid returns. (and lets me sleep well at night.)
+My personal balance lies between having several homes paid off and several mortgaged homes.
+It might not be the ideal allocation of my money but it’s one that gives me solid returns (and lets me sleep at night).

-A real world example of how you can maximize leverage is how we purchased our third rental home.
-I purchased the house from an investor who was moving away from the area and did not want to manage his rentals from a distance.
+A real-world example of how you can maximize leverage is how we purchased our third rental home.
+I bought the house from an investor who was moving away from the area and didn’t want to manage his rentals from a distance.

-The house was a great four bedroom home in good condition and in my favorite neighborhood.
-A young family was already renting and wanted to stay in the home.
+The house was a four-bedroom home in good condition and in my favorite neighborhood.
+A young family was already renting.
 I knew this was going to be a great opportunity.
 No renovations, no repairs, just instant cash flow!

 But what I did have was two other rental properties that were paid off.
-I refinanced one of my properties for $40,000, used that money for the 25% down payment and closing costs on the third home and then financed the remaining 75% to obtain the property.
+I refinanced one of my properties for $40,000, used that money for the 25% down payment and closing costs on the third home, and then financed the remaining 75% to get the property.

 There are not many other investments where you can do that.
 You can’t buy $100,000 worth of Apple stock agreeing to pay Apple a few hundred dollars a month for the next 30 years at today’s price.